2018 Summer Youth Olympics: Slogan

-The slogan of these games is "Feel the Future" was unveiled on 8 April 2018.
+The slogan of these Games,"Feel the Future", was unveiled on 8 April 2018.

 Mascot

-The olympic mascot of these games was unveiled on 29 May 2018.
+The Olympic mascot of these games was unveiled on 29 May 2018.
 The mascot is a young Jaguar, its name "Pandi" is a combination of the scientific name of the species (Panthera onca) and the relationship of the mascot with the "digital world".
 The president of the Buenos Aires 2018 Organising Committee, Gerardo Werthein, said that the mascot "seeks to inspire young people on the transformative power of Olympism and sport".

 The mascot was created by the Argentine agency Human Full Agency with direction of Peta Rivero y Hornos.
-While the animation short was made by the local production company Buda TV.
+The animation short was made by the local production company Buda TV.

 Official song

-The official song of Buenos Aires 2018 is Alive, performed by Candelaria Molfese and Fernando Dente.
+The official song of Buenos Aires 2018 is "Alive", performed by Candelaria Molfese and Fernando Dente.
 It was produced by Radio Disney.
-The name of the song in Spanish is "Vamos Juntos" ("Let's go together"), which was also the name of the governing coalition for the 2017 legislative elections in Buenos Aires city.
+The name of the song in Spanish is "Vamos juntos" ("Let's go together"), which was also the name of the governing coalition for the 2017 legislative elections in Buenos Aires city.